caltechlibrary/cait/README.md

 ```

 Assuming Bash and that you've named the file _setup.sh_ you could
 source the file from your shell prompt by typing

 ```
     . setup.sh
 ```

+### Setting up a dev box

+I run ArchivesSpace in a vagrant box for development use.
+You can find details to set that up at [github.com/caltechlibrary/archivesspace_vagrant](https://github.com/caltechlibrary/archivesspace_vagrant).
+I usually run the [cait](https://github.com/caltechlibrary/cait) tools locally.
+You can see
+and example workflow in the document [EXPORT-IMPORT.md](EXPORT-IMPORT.md).

 ## Utilities